MarcusBloomfield/ResumeWebsite/README.md

 # This is my second itteration of my resume website
 ## Features
-1. it is fully 3d.
+1. It is fully 3d.
 2. The user can move around in 3d.
 3. It uses react-three-fiber.
 4. It displays my projects in an 3d and interactive way.